-Comprised of Academic Support and Bar Exam Preparation, the ARC provides resources and assistance from the first day of classes and continues when they are alumni working towards success on the bar exam.
+The ARC provides resources and assistance to help students succeed from the first day of classes and continues when they are alumni working towards success on the bar exam.

 Academic advising is available to all law students.
 Students may meet with Professor Antonia Miceli or Professor Petina Benigno to discuss any academic issues, including outlining, exam preparation and review, curriculum choices and other concerns a student might have.
-Please contact Professor Miceli with a list of times and days you are available in order to schedule an appointment.
+Please contact Professor Miceli or Professor Benigno with a list of times and days you are available in order to schedule an appointment.

 Perhaps you've only briefly thought about the bar exam or perhaps you have focused squarely on it.
-Whatever your position, it's not too late to become informed about the bar exam and the steps you can take to prepare for it.
+Whatever your position, it's not too late to become informed about the bar exam and the steps you can take to prepare for, and succeed on, it.

 In almost every state in the U.S. and in some territories, recently graduated law students sit for a state bar exam.
 For instance, if you are interested in practicing in Missouri, you would take the Missouri Bar Exam.
 The bar exam measures a candidate's competency to practice law in a particular state.
 Successful bar exam candidates receive a license evidencing their competency to practice law in a given jurisdiction.